WellTemperedFate/Node_modules/README.md

 Node_testModule
 =========

-A small testmodule, purely for educational purposes
+A small testmodule, purely for educational purposes, for myself to be honest

 ## Installation

-  `npm install @welltemperedfate/testmodule`
+  `npm install @welltemperedfate/12345testmodule`

 ## Usage